 Yet, the other day I was meditating, and a thought wafted up from within. “reduce sugar intake.”

 When I get wafts from below, I’m learning that it is from a fuller knowledge system within.
 It’s like little bubbles burbling upwards into my mind.
-I can tell when It is from my mind, and it feels different and the bubbles.
+I can tell when It is from my mind, and it feels different and without the bubbles.

-I don’t know about you, but my mind is where my shoulds, oughts, trending grasping, fears, insecurities do a lot of talking.
+I don’t know about you, but my mind is where my shoulds, oughts, trending graspings, fears, insecurities do a lot of talking.
 And the mind thinks it is the boss.
 It thinks it is everything.
 Because the body, emotions, and soul do not think.
 They experience.
 Often in metaphor, sometimes in words, always in truth.